nbagnard/mongosql/semantics.md

   - MQL does not support any set operations other than UNION, so adding support for INTERSECT and EXCEPT would require non-trivial additions to the underlying database engine

+#### Ambiguous Bindings

+Unless we can prove statically that there are no duplicate top-level keys in the documents to be merged, we disallow the query with a static error.
+If the keys of documents in the subquery's output binding tuples cannot be statically enumerated at query planning time (in the case of a SELECT \*, for example), we assume that conflicts exist and raise a static error:

+SELECT \* FROM (</br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;SELECT \* FROM foo AS foo</br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;CROSS JOIN bar AS bar</br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;) AS derived

+Will result in an error:

+The keys of datasources \'foo\', \'bar\' are not enumerable, and may be ambiguous.
+Try replacing \'SELECT \*\' with direct references, or providing schemata for \'foo\', \'bar\'.

+#### Competitive Analysis And Rejected Alternatives

+Different implementations of SQL handle ambiguous references in different ways:

+- MySQL reports duplicate key errors in the same cases we will, in so far as all MySQL tables have schemata

+- Postgres allows duplicate keys to be displayed from a SELECT \* at the top, that is SELECT \* FROM (SELECT \* FROM foo AS f, foo AS f2) AS derived is allowed.
+However, there is no way to reference a key from the derived table in the SELECT clause, only SELECT \* works.
+Additionally, top level queries may reference a column multiple times.

+- SQLite also allows duplicate keys as Postgres, but the SELECT \* results slightly mangle the names of duplicate columns such that no name is strictly duplicated; they are still not accessible.

+- PartiQL allows duplicate field names in results, so does nothing special to handle ambiguous fields in derived tables.
+If a field is selected by name, the first field with that name from left to right is chosen.

+- Presto operates similar to Postgres, allowing duplicate keys to be displayed from a SELECT \* at the top, that is SELECT \* FROM (SELECT \* FROM foo AS f, foo AS f2) AS derived is allowed.
+  However, there is no way to reference a key from the derived table in the SELECT clause, only SELECT \* works.

+While any of these approaches are feasible for MongoSQL, we choose to report ambiguity as an error as early as possible (at the point of the derived table query rather than at the uses of those derived values).
+This results in an easier implementation and better immediate feedback to users who may be writing queries that take hours or days.
+Additionally, duplicate keys in MongoDB are undefined behavior.

 ## Expressions